codester2835/JJmpeg/README.md

 __Or__
-> Download the installer file from the releases page and run it.
+> Download the installer file from the [Releases](https://github.com/codester2835/JJmpeg/releases) page and run it.

 ## Disclaimer
 By using this project you agree that: